 How do regulatory colleges work?

-Colleges are responsible for setting and enforcing the standards, or rules, of their professions.
+Colleges, or regulators, are responsible for setting and enforcing the standards, or rules, of their professions.
 Under BC law, our mandate is to serve and protect the public.
 Each college responds to complaints from patients, the public and other health care providers.
 Colleges take action if a health professional’s practice is unsafe or unethical.

-Each college has a board that includes members elected by its peers and at least two public members appointed by government.
+Each college has a board that includes members elected by its peers and at least two public members appointed by the government.
 Members of the profession and the public are also involved in college complaints, discipline processes and other committees.